2022–23 Missouri Tigers men's basketball team

 The 2022–23 Missouri Tigers men's basketball team represented the University of Missouri in the 2022–23 NCAA Division I men's basketball season and is led by first-year head coach Dennis Gates.
 The team plays its home games at Mizzou Arena in Columbia, Missouri as an eleventh-year members of the Southeastern Conference.
+They finished the season 23–8, 11-7 in SEC play to finish in 4th place.
+They defeated Tennessee in the first round of the SEC tournament before losing to Alabama in the second round.
+Tigers received an at-large bid to the NCAA tournament, where they were awarded a No. 7 seed in the South Region.
+They defeated Utah State in the first round before suffering an upset defeat by 15th-seeded Princeton in the second round.

 Previous season

 The Tigers finished the season 12–21, 5–13 in SEC play to finish in 12th place.
 They defeated Ole Miss in the first round of the SEC tournament before losing to LSU in the second round.

 Following the season, the school fired head coach Cuonzo Martin.
 On March 22, 2022, the school named Cleveland State head coach Dennis Gates the new head coach of the Tigers.